ovh/docs/pages/cloud/storage/object_storage/s3_website_https/guide.en-gb.md

 - Name (optional)
 - Protocol: HTTP
 - Port: 80
-- Datacenter: choose the region in which you have hosted your website
+- Datacenter: Choose the region in which you have hosted your website

 ![server custer configuration](images/serv-cluster-02.png){.thumbnail}